Swan Lake (Alaska)

 Swan Lake (Tlingit: X̱'wáat' Héen Áakʼu), is a small lake located in the center of the town of Sitka, Alaska.
 It is a man-made lake, created during the Russian occupation of Alaska as an income source during the winter.
 Russians would export ice to southern communities in the Pacific Northwest.
+The crew of the USS Dixon AS-37 built improvements in June 1988.

 Swan Lake contains rainbow trout, cutthroat trout and dolly varden.
 There is a small dock to fish from located on the east side of the lake.